 “Are there any specialties I should focus on?”

 “Can I compete with recent graduates?”

 “Are there programs who will consider me?”

-The answer to all of these questions is “Yes!”
+Luckily, the answer to all of these questions is “Yes!”
 Older candidates can most certainly get Matched into a US medical residency program with some hard work and extra attention to your ERAS residency application.

 Suggestions For Success

 As an older candidate, you generally have a lot to offer by way of clinical, research, volunteer, and other experience in the medical field.
 While this is good for showing residency programs you have stayed relevant in the medical field, it can also be a double-edged sword.
-The message your application shares with Program Directors and Interview Committees must be carefully balanced between your wealth of experience and an openness to learn.
+Remember, the message your application shares with Program Directors and Interview Committees must be carefully balanced between your wealth of experience and an openness to learn.

 You need to show programs you are: